Hello all!

 I wanted to share some photos of a Czech variety of Lactuca serriola that I am cultivating.
 I hope that these pictures will help you to better identify Lactuca serriola in your own back yard.

 Lactuca serriola is one of the more common of the useful varieties of wild lettuce.
 Serriola is perfectly fine for making tinctures and extracts.
-It has a good profile of sesquiterpene lactones, which are the naturally occurring analgesic compounds that give wild lettuces their medicinal value.
+It has a good profile of sesquiterpene lactones, which are the naturally occurring analgesic compounds that give wild lettuces their sought after qualities.

 Not all wild lettuces are useful for making tinctures.
 L. virosa is by far the best, but not commonly found.
 L. canadensis is not useful at all, but if you find it growing, chances are that serriola is not far off.
 If you find a canadensis growing in your yard, skip it and keep looking for the serriola.